 Site and Space in Southeast Asia builds on the success of our first Connecting Art Histories project, Ambitious Alignments: New Histories of Southeast Asian Art.
 While Ambitious Alignments was centred around individual research projects exploring histories of modern art between 1950 and 1990, Site and Space expands its chronological reach, from the colonial into the postcolonial and contemporary, while shifting focus to site-based work by small teams of researchers.
 Engaging with cities as sites that generate cultural narratives, researchers will explore spaces of memory, interaction, and production across national and regional boundaries.

 While Field Directors will lead research teams in each city, the overall program is directed by Stephen Whiteman, Lecturer in Asian Art at the University of Sydney, with professors Adrian Vickers, Director of Asian Studies, and Mark Ledbury, Director of the Power Institute.
-Dr Yin Ker of Nanyang Technological University will be joining the project as Field Director for Yangon, while Dr Simon Soon, a University of Sydney graduate and Senior Lecturer at the University of Malaya, will lead the Penang team.
-A search for the Field Director for Huế is underway; interested candidates are invited to contact Dr Whiteman at email@example.com with any enquiries.
+Assistant Professor Caroline Herbelin of the University of Toulouse will be joining the project as Field Director for Huế, while Dr Simon Soon, a University of Sydney graduate and Senior Lecturer at the University of Malaya, will lead the Penang team.
+We are currently seeking one individual to participate in the Yangon research team.
+Myanmar citizens, overseas Myanmar, and others with a personal connection to Yangon or Myanmar are especially encouraged to apply via submittable.
+Applications are welcomed from researchers from a wide range of disciplines and backgrounds.
+Please contact Dr Whiteman at firstname.lastname@example.org with any enquiries.

 Image: Penang street.
 Photo: Stephen Whiteman, 2016.